pypeit/PypeIt/doc/pypeit_par.rst

 ``extr``                 str                                             ..                ``OPT``                      Extraction method to use for the sensitivity function.
 Options are: 'OPT' (optimal extraction), 'BOX' (boxcar extraction).
 Default is 'OPT'.
 ``extrap_blu``           float                                           ..
 0.1                          Fraction of minimum wavelength coverage to grow the wavelength coverage of the sensitivitity function in the blue direction (`i.e.`, if the standard star spectrum cuts off at ``wave_min``) the sensfunc will be extrapolated to cover down to  (1.0 - ``extrap_blu``) * ``wave_min``
 ``extrap_red``           float                                           ..
 0.1                          Fraction of maximum wavelength coverage to grow the wavelength coverage of the sensitivitity function in the red direction (`i.e.`, if the standard star spectrumcuts off at ``wave_max``) the sensfunc will be extrapolated to cover up to  (1.0 + ``extrap_red``) * ``wave_max``
-``flatfile``             str                                             ..                ..
-Flat field file to be used if the sensitivity function model will utilize the blaze function computed from a flat field file in the Calibrations directory, e.g.Calibrations/Flat_A_0_DET01.fits
 ``hydrogen_mask_wid``    float                                           ..
 10.0                         Mask width from line center for hydrogen recombination lines in Angstroms (total mask width is 2x this value).
 ``mask_helium_lines``    bool                                            ..
 False                        Mask certain ``HeII`` recombination lines prominent in O-type stars in the sensitivity function fit A region equal to 0.5 * ``hydrogen_mask_wid`` on either side of the line center is masked.
 ``mask_hydrogen_lines``  bool                                            ..
 True                         Mask hydrogen Balmer, Paschen, Brackett, and Pfund recombination lines in the sensitivity function fit.
 A region equal to ``hydrogen_mask_wid`` on either side of the line center is masked.